 Unruly children will not be tolerated!
 Strollers or car seats are NOT allowed on board.

 Pets are prohibited by our insurance company.
 Friendly service dogs (for the physically handicapped: guide dogs for the blind) are allowed, by law they must be accompanied by their registered owner and a copy of their certified service papers and training compliance paperwork turned in at the ticket kiosk.
-Notice must be given upon your ticket purchase for approval and a child's ticket must be purchased for the service dog (under 90 lbs).
+Notice must be given upon your ticket purchase for approval and a weight appropriate ticket must be purchased for the service dog.
 The owner is responsible for keeping the dog leashed and for cleaning up after their pet on the island.
 No digging is allowed!
 Although we all love our pets, please remember not everyone does.
 All service dogs must be kept on a harness or leash on the boat and on the island.

 What happens if it rains?